saolaolsson/pixiple/readme.md

 - Fast, multi-threaded processing.
 - Simple, minimalistic, resizable, DPI-aware UI.
 - Portable: single file, no settings saved, no installation required.
-- Open source, no restrictions, no nonsense.
+- Free, open source, no restrictions, no nonsense.

 ## Misfeatures

 - Only a single folder (and all its subfolders, recursively) may be scanned at a time.
 - Support for image file formats supported by Windows Imaging Component only (PNG, JPEG, GIF, TIFF, BMP).
+- No caching of previous results, so all images must be processed every new scan.
 - No installer.

 ## Requirements